Dennis960/Haskell-Project/README.md

 ## Installation

-### Recommended installation using image on Docker Hub
+### Recommended installation using image on GitHub Container Registry

 - Install Docker Desktop or a similar Docker environment
 - Run the docker daemon (by starting the installed Docker Desktop application)